lbrejon/lbrejon/README.md

 - 💬 Please feel free to ask me about projects if there any issue or lack of information.

-- :mag: I’m looking for an internship as a datascientist, starting from February (5-6 months) in Europe (Switzerland, Netherlands, Germany, Luxembourg, Belgium, Italy).
+- :mag: I’m looking for an internship as a datascientist, starting from February (5-6 months) in Europe (Switzerland, Netherlands, Denmark, Germany, Luxembourg, Belgium, Italy).

 - 📝 Checkout my resume [here](https://github.com/lbrejon/lbrejon/files/7168608/CV_LM_BREJON_Louis.pdf)